civiform/civiform/.github/ISSUE_TEMPLATE/feature_flag.md

 - [ ] Implement code guarded with flag, including unit and browser tests that manipulate the state of the flag as needed
 - [ ] Enable flag [in dev](https://github.com/civiform/civiform/blob/main/server/conf/application.dev.conf)
 - [ ] Enable flag [in staging](https://github.com/civiform/civiform-staging-deploy/blob/main/aws_staging_civiform_config.sh)
-- [ ] Coordinate with @shreyachatterjee00 to notify CEs to enable and test the feature in staging and then production
+- [ ] Coordinate with @shreyachatterjee00 to announce the feature to CEs
 - [ ] Deprecate flag (default to true unless overridden in config)
 - [ ] Remove flag completely